The Duchess of Duke Street: Plot summary

 Rounding out the principal cast is Major Toby Smith-Barton, an upper-class, retired Army officer.
 The Major enjoys wagering on the horse races and ends up unable to pay his hotel bill.
-Reluctant to "toss him out on the street" and liking the man, Louisa offers him a position: general adviser, bellhop and greeter.
+Reluctant to "toss him out on the street" and liking the man, Louisa allows him to stay on at the Bentinck as a greeter and general helping hand.
+He eventually becomes her friend and trusted advisor.

 Charlie and Louisa eventually have a very passionate romance.
-Infatuated with Charlie, Louisa begins to neglect both the hotel and her cooking.
-Recognizing what is happening, the Major steps in and has a discreet word with Charles.
+Infatuated with Charlie, Louisa neglects both the hotel and her cooking.
+Recognising what is happening, the Major has a discreet word with Charlie.
 Knowing how much the establishment means to Louisa, Charlie leaves for an extended stay in America, giving her a chance to refocus on her business.
 Grief-stricken at first, Louisa eventually regains her balance and makes the Bentinck a great success, only to discover that she is pregnant.
-Eventually, Louisa secretly gives birth to their illegitimate daughter Lottie.
+Eventually, Louisa secretly gives birth to a daughter, Lottie.
 Louisa accepts Charlie's suggestion that Lottie be discreetly adopted by a young couple who work on his estate.
 Later, Charlie and Louisa agree it is best they remain friends, not lovers.

 Upon the death of his father, Charlie inherits the family fortune and the title of Lord Haslemere.
 With Louisa's approval, Charlie marries another woman.
-He tells Louisa that if his marriage has any hope of working, he will have to be away from her.
+He tells Louisa that if his marriage has any hope of working, he will have to be away from her, and he gives up his suite at the Bentinck.

 However, when Charlie's wife later dies, he and Louisa renew their relationship.
 They decide to postpone their wedding until the end of the First World War.
-However, Charlie dies of a head injury received while fighting in the trenches.
+However, Charlie dies of a head injury received while fighting.
 Louisa is grief-stricken, but gradually recovers.

-Louisa informs the teenage Lottie her true parentage.
+Inadvertently, the now teenaged Lottie learns of her true parentage.
 Lottie accepts her mother's offer to take her to London.
 Louisa, not quite knowing what to do with her, eventually sends her to a Swiss finishing school to become a lady.
 When Lottie returns, she has her heart set on being a singer instead, much to Louisa's initial disapproval.

 Louisa's parents occasionally make an appearance.
 She is on very good terms with her ineffectual, but loving father, but not with her critical, abrasively selfish mother.
 Late in the series, Louisa's father dies, but not before giving his modest savings to his granddaughter to help her pursue her singing career.
 Louisa becomes reconciled to Lottie's career choice.